Mbanya/pesakit-interview-task/README.md

 Once registered or logged in you will get a response with a `user object and token`

-Preferable to use `POSTMAN` as your api-platform for testing

 * To access below endpoints pass the above `token` as bearer-token